mozilla/pkipolicy/rootstore/policy.md

 * ownership or control of the CA’s certificate(s) changes;
-* an organization other than the CA operator obtains control of an unconstrained intermediate certificate (as defined in section 5.3 of this policy) that directly or transitively chains to a certificate included in Mozilla's root store - see [Process for non-Technically-Constrained Subordinate CAs][Process-for-External-CAs]; or,
+* an organization other than the CA operator obtains control of an unconstrained intermediate certificate (as defined in section 5.3 of this policy) that directly or transitively chains to a certificate included in Mozilla's root store - see [Process for non-Technically-Constrained Subordinate CAs][Process-for-External-CAs];
-* ownership or control of the CA’s operations changes; or
+* ownership or control of the CA’s operations changes; *or*
 * there is a change in the CA's operations that could affect the CA's ability to comply with the requirements of this Policy.

 CA operators SHOULD err on the side of notification if there is any doubt.
 Mozilla will